vicki786/SA-fun0project/hello-world-python/README.md

 feature_flag_key = "my-flag"
 ```

 3. Run `python3 hello-world.py`.
-You may need to run this command like `sudo python3 hello-world.py`
+You may need to run this command like `sudo python3 hello-world.py` if you have no admin permission on the user logged into the server.

 You should see the message `"Hello World Feature flag '<flag key>' is <true/false> for this user"`.